 Today we’re continuing the Idea Generation Course with the 6th lesson which is all about how we can generate content ideas that people will actually love.

 A friend of mine is an MBA in Boston and also a teaching assistant.
-He displayed a nice image on Facebook a couple of days ago with a high profile marketer who’s powerpoint said:
+He displayed a nice image on Facebook with a high-profile marketer who’s Powerpoint said:

 “Goodbye B2C and B2B.
 Welcome H2H”.
 Now, with H2H he was referring to “Human to Human”.
 Why’s this something to care about?